 Our program is designed to identify and reach out to immigrants and other under-served populations.
 These populations are served through various programs, counseling, and referrals to Arlington County services and non-profit agencies.
 As we work with newcomers to acculturate and become a part of the community, our overarching goal is to help them acquire the tools needed to live and succeed in the United States.

 Who We Are

-The Community Outreach Program has six Outreach Specialists that are based in five outreach centers located throughout Arlington.
+The Community Outreach Program has five Outreach Specialists that are based in four outreach centers located throughout Arlington.
 The centers are strategically located in low-income neighborhoods with high concentration of immigrants.
 Each Outreach Specialist is bilingual and some are even multilingual.
-Our Specialists can provide services in Spanish, Khmer (Cambodian), Arabic, and Somali.
-In addition to being bilingual, each Specialist is also bicultural; meaning that they live and understand the culture of the languages they speak.
+Our Specialists can provide services in Spanish, French, and Arabic.
+In addition to being bilingual (or multi-lingual), each Specialist is also bicultural; meaning that they live and understand the culture of the languages they speak.

 Each Outreach Center runs programs designed to meet the varying needs of the community.
 These programs also serve to attract new members of the community who can take advantage of other County services.
 Programs are regularly evaluated by the Outreach Specialists in order to ensure that the needs of the community are continually being met.
 The majority of these programs are provided by other County programs or non-profits.
 Some of the recent programs offered at the Outreach Centers include: